RedisLabs/redislabs-docs/content/kubernetes/re-clusters/create-aa-database.md

 ---

-Title: Create Active-Active databases on Kubernetes
+Title: Create Active-Active databases for Kubernetes
 linkTitle: Create Active-Active databases
 description: This section how to set up an Active-Active Redis Enterprise database on Kubernetes using the Redis Enterprise Software operator.
 weight: 15